It’s a long one, but this is on my heart to share in light of the tragic suicides of Kate Spade and Anthony Bordain.

 One of the hardest parts of our healing process is that we are the only ones who can ask for help.

-We’re the only ones who know how much we’re silently hurting.
+We’re the only ones who know how much we’re silently hurting, struggling with suicide.

 We’re the only ones that can call the suicide hotline, reach out to a friend, pastor or counselor.

-And even willingly admit ourselves into a psych ward because we know, as shameful as it feels, we cannot be trusted to be alone because the option of suicide is too real.
+And even willingly admit ourselves into a psych ward because we know, as shameful as struggling with suicide feels, we cannot be trusted to be alone because the option of suicide is too real.